 Policies and staff training

 Our school policies are updated regularly to ensure that they are robust and in line with national guidance contained in Keeping Children Safe in Education.
 Staff have regular updates and training in practice through our network meetings with the Local Authority through trembly professional development, which includes up-to-date training in online safety.
 All incidents of concern whatever level are recorded on CPOMs.
-This enables us to monitor and track incidents over time and build up a bigger picture of the experiences that are happening in school.
-We use the same system to monitor and record any behaviour incidents, which pay include behaviour linked to sexual violence or sexual harassment.
+This enables us to monitor and track incidents over time and build up a bigger picture of the experiences that are happening in school and in children's lives.
+We use the same system to monitor and record any behaviour incidents, which may include behaviour linked to sexual violence or sexual harassment.
 Despite our pupils being young, we ensure that we communicate when behaviours are not appropriate at this early stage to avoid pupils thinking it is permissible.

 Visitors and adults in school